jonnor/ESC-CNN-microcontroller/presentation/presentation.md

 ::: notes

 * Baseline is outside requirements
-* Rest fits theoretical constraints
+* Rest fits the theoretical constraints
 * Sometimes had to reduce number of base filters to 22 to fit in RAM

 :::